 You can import contacts to Zoom directly with the file.
 However, you must first confirm that the contacts file has the required user information in the right order (Email, First Name, Last Name, Department, Manager, User Group, IM Group, Job Title, and Location).

-Migrate from Microsoft Teams to Zoom Chat via batch import
+Migrate from Microsoft Teams to Zoom Team Chat via batch import

 Prerequisites For Zoom batch import